facelessuser/pymdown-extensions/docs/src/markdown/extensions/keys.md

 ## Key-Map Index

 By default, Keys provides a key-map index for English US keyboards.
-The key-map index is a dictionary that provides all supported key names (which are used as the class in output class `key-<name>`) with their corresponding display text.
+The key-map index is a dictionary that provides all the supported key names along with their corresponding display text.
 There is also a separate alias dictionary which maps some aliases to entries in the key-map index.

+## Extending/Modifying Key-Map Index

+If you want to add additional keys, or override text of existing keys, you can feed in your keys via the `key_map` option.
+The `key_map` parameter takes a simple dictionary with *key names* that are represented by lowercase alphanumeric characters and hyphens (`-`).
+The values of the dictionary represent the the text that is displayed for the key in the HTML output.

+So if you wanted to add a custom key, you could do this: `#!py3 {"custom": "Custom Key"}`.
+If you wanted to override the output of the `option` key and change it from `Option` to `Opt`, you could do this: `#!py3 {"option": "Opt"}`.

 ### Alphanumeric and Space Keys